KJWilliamson/magic8ball/README.md

-# Magic 8 Ball
+## Magic 8 Ball built with HTML, CSS, and Javascript
-# Need to add mobile capability
+#### Need to add mobile capability

-# Plan

-I want user to type in question and to get a random response from options.
+* User types in question to get a random response from options.
-I'll use a switch statement and random number generator that I used in rolling dice.

-I could do 6 different response possibilities and assign them a number?

-When user clicks on button i'll have the answer post above the triangle

 https://jsmagic8ball.netlify.app/

+* Used a switch statement and random number generator.
+* When user clicks on button the answer posts above the triangle

 https://kjwilliamson.github.io/magic8ball/